 sudo apt-get install -f

 Ubuntu Got a "/dev/sda contains a file system with error" message when starting the virtual machine If you were able to run your VM without problem before, but all of a suddent got this error message, it means that your file system was somehow corrupted.
-Please try out the solution mentioned on this web page.
+You should first reboot your host machine and see if the problem would go away by itself.
+It's probably worthwhile to try this suggestion first.
+If that doesn't work, please try out other solutions mentioned on this web page.

 Things like this can happen to anyone!
 This is why you need to backup all your work inside the VM at least once a day and copy the data out of the VM.